 - 3. Each RPAS pilot is responsible to ensure the following MAAC procedures and requirements have been met prior to commencement of any RPAS operation: - a.
 Any required MAAC manufacturer declaration provisions have been met, including all RPAS technical specifications verified, pilot and crew requirements, and - b.
 All RPA and required equipment have been maintained and all mandatory actions completed before the flight, in accordance with the manufacturer declaration and - c. all paperwork such as pilot declarations, required operating manuals or similar is present, and - d.
 That any required crew members are properly qualified, have made any required declarations and are briefed on the operation. - 4.
-Night flying is not allowed at Ottawa Glider Guiders Club.
-Members shall use the City of Ottawa weather channel time to determine legal night. - 5.
+Members shall not operate an RPAS at night unless it is brightly lit, weighs less than 25kg, and remains below 400'agl.
+Members shall use the local weather channel time to determine legal night. - 5.
+In order to minimize the possibility of mid-air collisions, only four models may be airborne at any given time.
+The limit will be six .25ci sized SPAD combat planes.
 Pilots may fly in formation provided they agree to do so.
-There is no limit on number of airborne RPA. - 6.
-See Figure 1 Manderley Field Layout and Figure 2 Designated Locations at Manderley below for normal site set-up areas such as parking, spectator areas, pit, or assembly areas, and start-up/run-up areas. - 7.
-MAAC required buffer distances are variable and at this site are: - a.
-7m flight line to pilot stations, 10m to pits, 30m to spectator and parking.
-This layout is used for all locations at this site.